-Electronic Environments: Half of your time in class is scheduled in a networked classroom, providing opportunity for you to improve your integration of technology into the drafting and revising process under the guidance of your instructor.
-This is known as lab time and will be arranged by the instructor.
-You must have your Stark State College login and your Jackson login.
+Electronic Environments: One class meeting per week, or half of your time in class, is scheduled in a networked classroom, providing opportunity for you to improve your integration of technology into the drafting and revising process under the guidance of your instructor.

-REQUIREMENTS
+\\REQUIREMENTS

-Essays (4) (one in-class; two and three, 3-4 pages in length; fourth, collaborative essay 5- 7 pages in length; (Additional minimum of one reflective writing, 2-3 pages in length related to the collaborative essay.)
-GLO 1, 3, 4, 5, 6 Final Portfolio: A revision of essay two or three with a shorter-length reflective letter; revisions take place in Bearworks and are guided by peer review and instructor conferences.
-GLO 1, 4 Research Project (8-10 pages) 30% GLO 1, 3, 4, 5, 6 Reader Response Papers: Three, 2-3 page papers written in response to reading.
-GLO 1, 3, 4, 5, 6 Instructor-Determined Assignments: 1.
-Digital Library Lessons in SSC Angel; 2.
-THREE ONLINE or in person Stark State College Writing Center visits - two must be appointments related to individually written essays; and one must be an appointment regarding the individual research project; Documentation in a Bearworks / Google Doc reflection must be completed to earn credit.
-3. Writer's Workshop Journal - a 1-subject, 70-page spiral bound notebook that contains workshop writing assignments.
-GLO 1, 4
+Essays (4) Three individual essays (3-4 pages) and one collaborative essay (5-7 40% GLO 1, 3, 4, 5, 6 pages) APA style Final Portfolio - a revision of one of the individual essays with a written 10% GLO 1, 4 reflection Individual Research Project (5-7 pages) APA style 30% GLO 1, 3, 4, 5, 6 Reader Response Papers 2-3 written responses of 2-3 pages in length 10% GLO 1, 3, 4, 5, 6 Instructor-Determined Assignments: 1.
+Digital Library Lessons in SSC Angel; 10% GLO 1, 4 2.
+THREE ONLINE or in person Stark State College Writing Center visits - two must be appointments related to individually written essays; and one must be an appointment regarding the individual research project - with WRITTEN REFLECTION per assignment sheet; Documentation in a Bearworks / Google Doc writing center visit reflection must be completed to earn credit.
+3. Writer's Workshop Journal (WWJ) - a 1-subject, 70-page spiral bound notebook that contains ONLY course workshop writing assignments.